Listen to my interview with Hedreich Nichols:

 If you really feel there is a racial or cultural disconnect, you might ask a trusted teacher who shares the student’s culture or one who has a better rapport with the student to have a meeting with you both.
 Having a second teacher monitor conflict resolution is helpful even when the issues are not cultural.
 Finally, if you find that you are having regular conflicts with students who share a similar background, you may want to do some soul searching.
 Having bias is human.
 Being biased against certain groups is damaging, to you as a practitioner and to the students you serve.

 If you suspect your bias may be keeping your students from feeling truly comfortable in the classroom, I hope you’ve found strategies here to help.
-Additionally, both Teaching Tolerance and Harvard’s Project Implicit are great places to gain insight and find resources to help you make a change.
+Additionally, both Learning for Justice and Harvard’s Project Implicit are great places to gain insight and find resources to help you make a change.